lightly-ai/lightly/docs/source/docker/examples/datasets_in_the_wild.rst

 We notice the following when looking at this table:

-- The **min distance** between two samples was 0 after ffmpeg selection whereas the min distance significantly increased using CORESET selection strategy.
+- The **min distance** between two samples was 0 after ffmpeg selection whereas the min distance significantly increased using coreset selection strategy.

   - 0 distance means that there are at least two samples completely identical (e.g. two frames in the video are the same)

 - The **mean distance** between the original dataset, ffmpeg, as well as RANDOM selection, is very similar.
-The CORESET selection however differs significantly with a higher mean (higher diversity) in the selected dataset.
+The coreset selection however differs significantly with a higher mean (higher diversity) in the selected dataset.

 - The **10th percentile** shows similar behavior to the mean distance.

 As you see in this example just selecting every N-th frame is similar to selecting frames randomly.
-More sophisticated selection methods, such as the CORESET which has been optimized for Lightly Docker, result in much higher sample diversity.
+More sophisticated selection methods, such as the coreset which has been optimized for Lightly Docker, result in much higher sample diversity.

 .. note:: Note that by default the embeddings of the dataset will be normalized